naveenreddymanukonda/pyconf22_pytest_workshop/README.md

 # Pytest_Basics
-* Contains all the subfolder
+* Contains all the topis related to pytest.
-* for examples on
+* Had fewer examples on
   * confest
   * Fixtures
   * Markers